-With the US as Colombia's largest trading partner (see p.
-4 of Economics and Resources), the 2 nations entered into a free- trade agreement in 2012.
-This pact allows goods, services, and capital to move liberally between the 2 nations.
+With the US as Colombia's largest trading partner (see Economics and between the two nations.
 They also have signed numerous bilateral agreements on economic and military cooperation.
 These include environmental protection, chemical control, development of renewable and clean energy, science and technology, and civil aviation programs.